pytorch/tutorials/README.md

 ## Building a single tutorial

 You can build a single tutorial by using the `GALLERY_PATTERN` environment variable.
-For example to run only `neural_style_transfer_tutorial.py`, run:
+For example, to run only `neural_style_transfer_tutorial.py`, run:

 ```
 GALLERY_PATTERN="neural_style_transfer_tutorial.py" make html